-First, you’ll need to find a suitable category for your book on Amazon.
+First, you’ll need to find a suitable category for your book idea on Amazon.

-#2.
-Click Best Sellers & More in the left-hand menu:
+Next, click Best Sellers & More in the menu.

-#5.
-Pick a category and subcategory that fit closest to your book idea(s).
+Pick a category and subcategory that fit closest to your book idea.

-For my book on self-reinvention, I chose the category Self-Help and subcategory Personal Transformation.
+For my book, I chose the category Self-Help and the subcategory Personal Transformation.

-B: Check Your Category’s Top 20 Books for Similar Topics
+Step #2: Check Your Category’s Top 20 Books For Similar Topics

 The premise for my book was self-reinvention.
-I didn’t need to find a book with the exact word “reinvention,” but I looked for books with similar themes like behavior change, personality change, and life change.
+I didn’t need to find a book with the exact word “reinvention” in the title, but I did need to find books with similar themes like behavior change, personality change, and life change.

 I found some books that were similar to mine (#3 and #5 below explicitly state they’re about change, while #4 is a book about improving your life in general).

 At the end of this step, you’ve answered the first question.
-You’ll know whether there are similar books to your idea.
+You know whether there are similar books to your idea.

-C: Check the Best Seller Rank of the Top Books in Your Category
+Step #3: Check The Best Seller Rank Of The Top Books In Your Category

 If you want to know whether you can compete in a category and whether there are enough buyers, you need to know how well the books in your category sell.